ls1intum/Artemis/docs/user/communication.rst

 Instructors can create course-wide messages that serve as *Announcements*.
 They target every course participant and have higher relevance than normal messages.
 Announcements can be created in the course messaging overview by selecting the ``Announcement`` channel.
-As soon as the announcement is created, all participants, that did not actively refrain from being notified, will receive an email containing the announcement's content.
+As soon as the announcement is created, all participants who did not actively refrain from being notified will receive an email containing the announcement's content.

 .. |communication-toggle| image:: communication/communication-checkbox.png
     :width: 1000